Left Party (Sweden): 1960s

-In 1961, leading party members founded the travel agency Folkturist, which specialized in tours to Eastern Europe.
+In 1961, leading party members founded the travel agency Folkturist, which specialized in tours of Eastern Europe.

 In 1964, C.-H. Hermansson was elected party chairman.
 Hermansson came from an academic background, unlike previous party leaders.
-Hermansson initiated a change in the political direction of the party towards Eurocommunism and Nordic Popular socialism.
+Hermansson initiated a change in the political direction of the party towards Eurocommunism and Nordic popular socialism.

 Ahead of the 1967 party congress, a heated debate took place.
 Several distinct tendencies were present.
-One section wanted to transform the party into a non-communist party, on the lines of the Danish Socialist People's Party (SF), and thus proposed that the party should change its name to Vänsterpartiet ("Left Party").
-Another section, largely based amongst the trade union cadre of the party, wanted to maintain the communist character of the party and the fraternal bond to the CPSU.
-The former party leader Hagberg, who was associated with the pro-Soviet grouping, tried to launch the name Arbetets Parti ([ˈârːbeːtɛts paˈʈiː]; "Party of Labour"), as a compromise.
-The party leadership came up with another compromise, and the party name was changed to Left Party – the Communists (VPK).
+One section wanted to transform the party into a non-communist party, along the lines of the Danish Socialist People's Party (SF), and thus proposed that the party should change its name to Vänsterpartiet ("Left Party").
+Another section, largely based amongst the trade union cadre of the party, wanted to maintain the SKP's communist character and the fraternal bond with the CPSU.
+Former party leader Hagberg, who was associated with the pro-Soviet group, tried to launch the name Arbetets Parti ([ˈârːbeːtɛts paˈʈiː]; "Party of Labour"), as a compromise.
+The party leadership came up with another compromise, and the name was changed to Left Party – the Communists (VPK).
 VPK continued on the Eurocommunist course, but with a loud pro-Soviet minority grouped around Norrskensflamman.
-In addition, there was a small pro-Chinese group led by Bo Gustafsson and Nils Holmberg, that left the party to form Communist Party of Sweden (Kommunistiska Förbundet Marxist-Leninisterna; KFML) at the time of the congress.
+Moreover, there was a small pro-Chinese group led by Bo Gustafsson and Nils Holmberg, that left the party to form Communist Party of Sweden (Kommunistiska Förbundet Marxist-Leninisterna; KFML) at the time of the congress.
 The youth wing broke away, eventually forming Marxist-Leninistiska Kampförbundet (MLK).

 In 1968, VPK was the first Swedish party to publicly condemn the Soviet intervention in Czechoslovakia.
 The party organized a demonstration outside the Soviet embassy in Stockholm, which was addressed by Hermansson.
-This disapproval of Soviet aggression was an exception among the Western communist parties.
+This disapproval of Soviet aggression was exceptional among the Western communist parties.
 The party line on Czechoslovakia irritated the pro-Soviet minority.

-In the municipal elections of 1968, VPK received 3,8% of the votes, the lowest electoral result of the party in the post-war era.
-Lacking a functioning youth and students wing, the party was unable to capitalize on the international surge of youth radicalism.
+In the municipal elections of 1968, the VPK received 3,8% of the votes, the party's worst electoral result in the post-war era.
+Lacking a functioning youth and student wing, the party was unable to capitalize on the international surge of youth radicalism.

-At the onset of protests against the U.S. war in Vietnam, VPK launched the Swedish Vietnam Committee.
-The Committee raised the demand 'Peace in Vietnam' and appealed for all-party unity on the issue.
-The committee was rapidly out-manoeuvered by the United FNL Groups (DFFG), an organization led by KFML that was actively supporting the armed struggle of the National Front for the Liberation of South Vietnam.
-Soon, VPK left the Swedish Vietnam Committee and many members became active in DFFG.
+At the onset of protests against the U.S. war in Vietnam, the VPK launched the Swedish Vietnam Committee.
+The Committee demanded 'Peace in Vietnam' and appealed for all-party unity on the issue.
+The committee was rapidly out-manoeuvered by the United NLF Groups (DFFG), an organization led by the KFML that was actively supporting the armed struggle of the National Liberation Front of South Vietnam.
+Soon, the VPK left the Swedish Vietnam Committee and many members became active in the DFFG.